Gotham Bar and Grill – still great

 Alfred Portale became the Chef and a Partner of the restaurant the year after it opened and he is still in charge of cooking to the many hundreds of guests each week.
 Chef Portale has really succeeded in his style of offering the guests dishes with intense flavours which apply to everyone.
 His food communicates directly to you and skips most of the excesses without being too simple.
 Alfred Portale is an expert when it comes to deliver what the guests really request.
 His American cuisine which originally was contemporary is today a bit more classic with familiar dishes like yellowfin tuna tartare with Japanese cucumber, shiso leaf and sweet miso, or the seafood salad with scallops, squid, Japanese octopus, lobster & avocado and lemon vinaigrette.

 You know what to expect when you dine at Gotham Bar and Grill.
 What you see on the menu is what you will have, like the 28 days dry aged New York steak or the grilled rack of lamb.
-There are Japanese touches on the menu as well such as the miso marinated black cod and influences from other countries too, which makes it so typical for the multicultural American cuisine.
-Gotham Bar and Grill is one of those places which does not take any risks – you know you are in for a great evening and for most that is fine enough.
+There are Japanese touches on the menu as well, such as the miso marinated black cod and influences from other countries too, which makes it so typical of the multicultural American cuisine.
+Gotham Bar and Grill is one of those places which do not take any risks – you know you are in for a great evening and mostly that is fine enough.

 Gotham Bar and Grill scored 74 points of 100 points in our rating system.
 View our Top 60 of the world.
 Back to the reviews.